-Application to the program is considered complete when the following items are submitted
+Application to the program is considered complete when the following items are submitted.

-- The online application form; - One original transcript (unofficial transcripts will be assessed at the time of initial application, however if the applicant is admitted, they must submit one copy of all final official transcripts and proof of degree.
-In progress transcripts are acceptable at the time of application. - Two academic references: each reference includes a Support Letter and a Referee Assessment Report (support letters must be submitted on official institutional letterhead); - A curriculum vitae; - Evidence of research competence (if applicable); - A research plan (maximum of 1500 words see next page);

-- Proof of English Language Proficiency (iBT) (if applicable); and - The application fee (\$110.00).
+- The online application form. - Uploaded transcripts (considered unofficial) of all degrees obtained; however, if the applicant is admitted, they must submit one official copy of all final official transcripts and proof of degree.
+In progress transcripts are acceptable at the time of application. - Two academic references. - A curriculum vitae. - Evidence of research competence (if applicable). - A research plan (maximum of 1500 words see next page). - Proof of English Language Proficiency (iBT) (if applicable); and - The application fee (\$125.00).